makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 ### How do FSRs work?

 How do FSRs actually work?
 Their construction is actually quite simple.
 There are three layers: the top and bottom layers are conductive and the middle layer provides a "thin air gap" that separates the two.
 When the two conductive layers are pressed together, electrical pathways are made.
 The harder you press, the more connections.
+And the more connections, the less resistance.
 See the FSR construction diagram from Interlink below:

 ![FSR construction diagram from interlink showing three layers: top and bottom layer are conductive and middle layer is an "air gap" that separates the two.](assets/images/FSR_ConstructionDiagram_Interlink.png)
 Diagram from the Interlink FSR [Integration Guide]({{ site.baseurl }}/assets/datasheets/ForceSensitiveResistor_Interlink_IntegrationGuide.pdf)